 All the items are made with sustainability in mind – after all, that’s one of the key pillars of the Tokyo 2020 Games.

 The podiums for the Olympic and Paralympic athletes are all made from donated household plastic waste.
 A whopping 24.5 tonnes of recycled plastic were collected from all across Japan to create the 98 podium stands.
 After that, 3D printers were used to turn the plastic into the podiums you see above.

 The costumes for the medal tray bearers and athlete escorts are made from environmentally friendly recycled fibres and manufactured using traditional kimono-making techniques.
 The volunteers can choose between either a dress or trouser-style outfit.

 The trays that hold the medals are also made from recyclable materials and are designed to mimic the shape of traditional Japanese fans.

-Lastly, the music that plays during the Victory Ceremonies was also unveiled.
-Featuring contributions from 256 musicians, the tune aims to capture the multitude of emotions that the athletes experience as they stand on the podium awaiting their medals.
+Lastly, the music that plays during the Victory Ceremonies features contributions from 256 musicians.
+The tune aims to capture the multitude of emotions that the athletes experience as they stand on the podium awaiting their medals.